 Assistant Professor Institute for Risk Assessment Sciences (IRAS) at Utrecht University

-Director Research Center Healthy and Sustainable Living and Professor Innovative Testing in Life Sciences & Chemistry at Utrecht University of Applied Sciences
+Director Research Center Healthy and Sustainable Living and Professor Innovative Testing in Life Sciences & Chemistry at HU University of Applied Sciences Utrecht

 Professor Marcel Levi

 Scientific Researcher Toxicology at Wageningen Food Safety Research